 What are you protesting?
 It's important to remember in this process that you are not protesting the tax rate.
 Those rates are set by the individual taxing entities like cities, school districts, etc. You are protesting your property's assessed value, that is the value assigned to it by the Appraisal District for taxation purposes.

 When are you protesting?
 The goal of this process is to establish the value of a particular property as of January 1 of that year.
-So the valuations that go out in April 2020, and that will be protested in the summer of 2020, are seeking to determine the value of a property as of January 1, 2020.
+So the valuations that went out in April 2021, and that will be protested in the summer of 2021, are seeking to determine the value of a property as of January 1, 2021.
 That is important to note when making arguments about valuations - you wouldn't use property damage that occurred on March 1 to change the value on January 1.
+(There are exceptions for damage due to natural disasters such as the winter storm that hit in February 2021.)

 Who can protest?
 A property owner can always represent themselves through this process.
 Additionally, they can hire an agent to represent their interests.
 For commercial properties, they can be represented by a property tax consultant, a Texas attorney, or a CPA.
 For single-family residences or farm / ranch properties, a property owner could also hire a real estate broker, real estate sales agent, or a real estate appraiser to represent their interests.
 Agents may charge a flat fee, an hourly fee, or a percentage of your tax savings.